 - A Market Street fence was permitted, but an addition to a building was constructed, instead.

 Understanding he had wronged, Fiocchi had a letter of petition presented to neighbors.
 Some 140 signed it, saying they were in favor of keeping the fence in place.

-Fiocchi stopped circulating the petition after reading a Patch article in which Martin, then-council president and running for re-election, said: “I will always vote the most liberal approach to zoning.
+Fiocchi stopped circulating the petition after reading , then-council president and running for re-election, said: “I will always vote the most liberal approach to zoning.
 What I mean by that is, there’s never been a fence I haven’t voted for or a driveway I haven’t approved, because my theory has always been, if we make you shovel it and make you cut it, you may put a fence there with the proper license agreement."

 Fiocchi’s permit allowed for the fence that was built—save for the 24-foot stretch that runs from an area near Sylvester’s posh doghouse toward the tree-lined Union Avenue.